 Different mouthwashes can help prevent that sticky plaque from building up.
 And it’s not just on the surfaces of your teeth – it can build up on your gums and in-between your teeth.
-But don’t think by just using mouthwash can keep your mouth healthy!
+But don’t think just using mouthwash can keep your mouth healthy!
 You need to incorporate your brushing and flossing routine.
 It cannot get rid of the plaque that is already on your teeth.
 It just helps prevent it.

 Stop Those Darn Cavities From Popping Up

-When keeping up with your dental routine at home, this will help tremendously to prevent any cavities from forming!
+When keeping up with your dental routine at home, mouthwash will help tremendously to prevent any cavities from forming!
 Especially if you have a mouthwash that contains fluoride.
 And for some that don’t know what fluoride is –

 - Fluoride concentrates in the growing bones and developing teeth of children, helping to harden the enamel on baby and adult teeth before they emerge